jflamy/owlcms4/docs/Virtual.md

 ![Slide2](img/PublicResults/CloudExplained/Slide2.SVG)

+The details of using `publicresults` and `owlcms` in this fashion are explained on the [Cloud Installation of the publicresults Application](Remote) page.

 ## Remote Officials Using Cloud-Based owlcms

 In a true virtual competition, the officials are in multiple locations.
-In order to allow access by all officials, `owlcms` is run in the cloud (access is protected using a password).
+In order to allow access by all officials, `owlcms` is run in the cloud (access is protected using a password).   owlcms already supports remote refereeing -- see the following [page](Refereeing#Mobile-Device-Refereeing) for details

 Remote referees should use a laptop because video rates on most iPads is not very good and a larger screen than a phone is needed.

 ![Slide5](img/PublicResults/CloudExplained/Slide5.SVG)

 ## Setting up a Virtual Competition

 The following steps are suggested

 1. Install owlcms in the cloud.
 See [Cloud Installation of owlcms](Cloud)
-2. Install publicresults in the cloud.
-Configure the secret key used for updating.
-See [Cloud Installation of publicresults](Remote).
-Note the site URL you selected, and copy the secret key.
+2. Install publicresults in the cloud and connect it with owlcms  See [Cloud Installation of publicresults](Remote).
-3. Configure the cloud-based owlcms to send its updates to publicresults (configure the site URL and secret key noted in the previous step.
-See [Connect owlcms to publicresults](ConfigPublicResults)
+3. Test your setup
+4. As a backup, you way want to set up your video conference to also [broadast the scoreboard](Video)